 Senior or postdoctoral scholars interested in visiting the Institute of Islamic Studies to conduct research for up to a year may apply for the Visiting Scholar, Visiting Professor, or Visiting Fellow status.*

-Visiting Professors must hold a permanent faculty position elsewhere.
+Those who hold a ranked academic position at another educational institution must apply as a Visiting Professor.
 Visiting Fellows hold an award conferred by McGill or another institution or agency.

 The Visitors work independently, with occasional consultation with a sponsor, who is a faculty of the Institute; are accorded full library privileges in the Islamic Studies Library, including the use of a carrel (space permitting); assigned a mailbox in the Institute's main office; and may sit in classes, with the permission of the Instructor.

 Please note that Visiting Professors/Scholars/Fellows receive no monetary compensation or salary from the Institute of Islamic Studies, nor are they provided with office space.